mattroid/WildWest/README.md

 ## Akka.NET (C#)
 This is running the opensource .NET framework (mono).

 Akka.NET uses an actor framework which is well suited for tracking state in a distrubuted envrionment.
-Our system doesn't, at this point, need to be distributed, but we can utilize the actor framework in a non distributed manor for now and then implement distribution as a configuration change later.
+Our system doesn't, at this point, need to be distributed, but we can utilize the actor framework in a non distributed manor for now and later implement distribution as a configuration change later.